utdata/rwdir/docs/05-transform.md

   mutate(year_drilled = year(drilling_start_date))
 ```

-When you do this, it won't print the table to the screen anymore because you've instead reassigned it.
+As we know, when we do this the data frame will no longer print to the screen anymore because you've instead reassigned it.
+That's OK.
 Inspect the `wells` data frame within the Environment tab and to make sure it was created properly.
+(If you really want to check the data on your screen, you could use `head(wells)` to see just the several lines.)

-Like with `filter()`, we can create more than one column within the same `mutate()` function by separating them with commas.
+As you may recall from our lesson on column renaming, we can create more than one column within the same `mutate()` function by separating them with commas.

 ### Your turn to mutate